tylertitsworth/5th-age-srd/Classes/Psion.md

 **Target:** One melee weapon you are wielding

-**Effect:** Until the end of the battle, when you miss with a melee attack with the weapon, deal damage equal to your Charisma modifier, twice at 5th level and thrice at 8th, to a random nearby enemy.
+**Effect:** Until the end of the battle, when you miss with a melee attack with the weapon, deal damage equal to your Charisma modifier, twice at champion tier and thrice at epic tier, to a random nearby enemy.

 #### Adventurer Feat